Ethnicities in Iran: Assyrians

-The Assyrian people of Iran are a Semitic people who speak modern Assyrian, a neo-Aramaic language, and are Eastern Rite Christians belonging mostly to the Assyrian Church of the East and, to a lesser extent, to the Chaldean Catholic Church, Syriac Orthodox Church and Ancient Church of the East.
-They claim descent from the ancient peoples of Mesopotamia.
+The Assyrian people of Iran are an ancient Semitic-speaking people who speak modern Assyrian, a neo-Aramaic language, and are Eastern Rite Christians belonging mostly to the Assyrian Church of the East and, to a lesser extent, to the Chaldean Catholic Church, Syriac Orthodox Church and Ancient Church of the East.
+They descend from the ancient peoples of Mesopotamia.
 They share a common identity, rooted in shared linguistic and religious traditions, with Assyrians in Iraq and elsewhere in the Middle East such as Syria and Turkey, as well as with the Assyrian diaspora.

-The Assyrian community in Iran numbered approximately 200,000 prior to the Islamic Revolution of 1979.
-However, after the revolution many Assyrians left the country, primarily for the United States, and the 1996 census counted only 32,000 Assyrians.
+Assyrian connections to Iran go back to the Iron Age when the Neo-Assyrian Empire (935–609 BC) ruled over the Persians, Medes and Elamites.
+The Assyrian community in Iran was significant prior to the Assyrian Genocide committed by the Ottomans in World War I, and still numbered approximately 250,000 prior to the Iranian Revolution of 1979.
+After the revolution many Assyrians left the country, primarily for the United States, and the 1996 census counted only 32,000 Assyrians.

 Current estimates of the Assyrian population in Iran range from 32,000 (As of 2005) to 50,000 (As of 2007).
 The Iranian capital, Tehran, is home to the majority of Iranian Assyrians; however, approximately 15,000 Assyrians reside in northern Iran, in Urmia and various Assyrian villages in the surrounding area.
 The city of Nushin in Urumia county is inhabited by Assyrian people.

 Jews

 Judaism is one of the oldest religions practiced in Iran and dates back to late biblical times.
 The biblical books of Isaiah, Daniel, Ezra, Nehemiah, Chronicles, and Esther contain references to the life and experiences of Jews in Iran.

 By various estimates, 10,800 Jews remain in Iran, mostly in Tehran, Isfahan, and Shiraz.
-BBC reported Yazd is home to ten Jewish families, six of them related by marriage, however some estimate the number is much higher.
 Historically, Jews maintained a presence in many more Iranian cities.
 Iran contains the largest Jewish population of any Muslim majority country except Turkey.

 A number of groups of Jews of Iran have split off since ancient times.
 They are now recognized as separate communities, such as the Bukharan Jews and Mountain Jews.
 In addition, there are several thousand in Iran who are, or who are the direct descendants of, Jews who have converted to Islam and the Bahá'í Faith.

 Mandaeans

-Iranian Mandaeans live mainly in the Khuzestan province in southern Iran.
+Iranian Mandaeans live mainly in the Khuzestan province in southern Iran, and like the Assyrians with whom they share close genetic and linguistic ties, are of ancient Mesopotamian heritage.
 Mandeans are a Mandaic-speaking ethno-religious group who follow their own distinctive Gnostic, monotheistic religion called Mandaeism, sometimes also known as Sabianism (after the mysterious Sabians mentioned in the Quran, a name historically claimed by several religious groups).
 They venerate John the Baptist (Yaḥyā ibn Zakarīyā) as their greatest prophet.
-They number some 10,000 people in Iran, though Alarabiya has put their number as high as 60,000 in 2011.
+They number approximately 10,000 people in Iran, though Al Arabiya has put their number as high as 60,000 in 2011.